guilhermeribeiro19/10-Basic-Pyhton-Projects/README.md

-# 10-Basic-Pyhton-Projects
+# 10-Pyhton-Projects
-A repo where I implement 10 basic python projetcs
+A repo where I implement 10 fun and creative python projetcs, each one increasing the level of dificulty

 ## Projects
 1. Calculator (calculator.py)